-We have established procedures to govern the review, approval and monitoring of transactions involving the Company and certain persons related to it.
+We have established a written policy to govern the review, approval and monitoring of transactions involving the Company and certain persons related to it.
 As a BDC, the 1940 Act restricts us from participating in transactions with any persons affiliated with the Company, including our officers, directors, and employees and any person controlling or under common control with us.